qthompso/tm_devices/docs/advanced/signal_generators.md

 The AWG5K series offers a upper sample rate range from 600 MS/s to 1.2 GS/s dependent on the model number.
 The amplitude range is dependent on the signal output path, and if the direct option is selected, it will reduce the amplitude range to 50mV to 1 V and the offset to 0.
-Otherwise, the amplitude ranges from 20 mV to 2.25 V and an offset range of plut or minus 2.25 V.
+Otherwise, the amplitude ranges from 20 mV to 2.25 V and an offset range of plus or minus 2.25 V.

 |             | AWG500X/B/C       | AWG501X/B/C       |
 | ----------- | ----------------- | ----------------- |